hyprwm/contrib/shellevents/README.md

 socat -u UNIX-CONNECT:$XDG_RUNTIME_DIR/hypr/$HYPRLAND_INSTANCE_SIGNATURE/.socket2.sock EXEC:"/path/to/shellevents /path/to/notifywindow.sh",nofork
 ```

-2. Open your browser of choice with the page reddit.com opened and you should see the notification.
+2. Open your browser of choice with reddit.com, and you should see the notification.
 It needs to be reddit.com when you open your browser.

 ## How to use